 You can apply a cool, wet cloth to your forehead, drink plenty of cool fluids such as water or Gatorade, take a cool bath and avoid bundling yourself up in a bunch of blankets or clothing.

-If you are worried your fever may pose a serious health concern, you may want to come to one of four Midwest Express Clinic locations.
+If you are worried your fever may pose a serious health concern, you may want to come to one of five Midwest Express Clinic locations.
 We are conveniently located in Blue Island, IL.; Willowbrook, IL.; Schererville, IN.; Munster, IN; & Hammond, IN.
 We are open seven days a week from 9 a.m. to 9 p.m.; no appointment is necessary.